 Let's see the basics you need to run a successful website.

 Keeping a simple website makes the development process quick and easy.
-A WordPress developer with advanced basic knowledge of PHP can give you a good-looking and well-functioning website by using only basic coding, themes, and plugins.
+WordPress development companies have developers with advanced basic knowledge of PHP.
+They can give you a good-looking and well-functioning website by using only basic coding, themes, and plugins.
 You won't need anything else.
 It takes less time to develop a simple WordPress website and costs less.

 You can achieve mobile-friendliness on your simple WordPress website and your complex website.
 But consider the added cost of making the website responsive when you have headless CMS tools and loads of visual and functional features on your webpage.
-You need skilled personnel to work around the new tech.
+You need skilled personnel from a WordPress development agency to work around the new tech.

 Better User Experience